Tila Tequila: 2015–present: Celebrity Big Brother and return to music

-Other ventures
+Online ventures

 In July 2001, Nguyen started the website TilasHotSpot.com, which later began redirecting to MissTila.com.
 Originally the site featured information, quotes, blog, and pictorials requiring adult verification and a monthly fee.
 Later, the site was revamped to feature all-ages content and information to promote her career, business ventures, personal information, and a premium membership section including videos, non-nude picture galleries, blogs, and chat sessions.
 In 2008 the site was transformed into a social network.

 During 2005, Nguyen launched TilaFashion.com, a site featuring her custom line of clothing for men and women.
 In 2006, Nguyen created another website, TilaZone.com which features content to use on Myspace and other social networking websites including layouts, widgets, and clipart.